How Adult ADHD Can Affect Social Skills And Relationships

 Difficulty reading social cues and non-verbal communication

 In general adults with ADHD aren't the best at reading other people's facial expressions or body language, causing them to miss important information most of us would pick up quickly and instinctively.
 Partially this may because their ADHD makes it harder for them to interpret this channel of communication.
 They may also not be paying attention to non-verbal cues because their minds are distracted and focused on other things.

 One feature of ADHD is impulsivity.
 In conversations an adult with ADHD may accidentally offend someone by saying something inappropriate the instant it pops into their head.

-This is another aspect of being impulsive.
-Someone may frequently interrupt the people they're talking to.
+This is another facet of being impulsive.
+Someone may frequently interrupt the people they're talking with.
 They may also butt into conversations.
-If they think of something they want to say they may start speaking before taking the time to realize that now wouldn't be the best time to do it.
+If they think of something they want to say, they may start speaking before taking the time to realize now wouldn't be the best time to do it.

 Talking too much

 Adults with ADHD sometimes talk on and on and on.
 This can be because they feel an internal pressure to keep speaking.
 They may also be enthusiastically chatting about a topic, and miss the non-verbal signs that the others aren't that interested and would like them to move on to something else.

 The points above can contribute to an adult with ADHD not listening well.
 Rather than letting the other person speak, they're jumping in with their own points.
 Their distractibility and trouble focusing can also come into play.
 They may be trying their best to concentrate on what their conversation partner is saying, but their mind has three other things going on at the same time.
 This can get even worse during chaotic group conversations.